-The Group has long had a reputation for supporting charitable endeavours both in the local community and nationally.
-We have at all times an acute sense of the Group's social, economic and environmental responsibilities.
-Apart from focusing on profitability to optimize shareholders' value, we also acknowledged that our role in society has never been more important.
+We have at all times try our very best to commit ourselves in social, economic and environmental responsibilities.
+Apart from focusing on profitability to optimize shareholders' value, we also acknowledge that our role in society has never been more important without expecting anything in return.